 You DO NOT have to wait to receive you Certificate of Eligibility before applying for admission to Carson-Newman University, talking to a faculty advisor, or choosing your classes.

-STEP 2: Complete and return the C-N Veterans Education Assistance Packet
+STEP 2: Complete the C-N Military/Veteran Education Assistance Form

-This is a one-time action to receive military education benefits at Carson-Newman University.
-You may download the packet through the link below.
+This is a one-time action to receive military education benefits while attending Carson-Newman University.
+Click on the link below to begin.

-On page 6 of the packet, you will acknowledge your understanding of the policies to receiving military education benefits at Carson-Newman University.
-These policies may be downloaded using the button below.
+On page 3 of the form, you will acknowledge your understanding of the university’s policies for receiving military/veteran education benefits while attending Carson-Newman University.
+These policies may be read and downloaded using the button below.

 STEP 3: Submit Initial Documentation to Us